Stuff I've learned along the way

 var user = result.GetDirectoryEntry();

-user.Properties["msDS-AllowedToActOnBehalfOfOtherIdentity"].Value = descriptor_buffer;
+user.Properties["msDS-AllowedToActOnBehalfOfOtherIdentity"].Value = newByteArray;

 user.CommitChanges();